Pennsylvania Fly Fishing 3 min read

 The Hickory Creek watershed drains to the Allegheny River in Forest County and consists of two primary branches.

-West Hickory Creek is a stream located about 14 miles from Titusville, Pennsylvania and enters the west side of the Allegheny River near the town of West Hickory.
-The Creek is stocked with brown and rainbow trout but also contains wild brown trout and brook trout near the headwaters.
+The west branch is a stream about 14 miles from Titusville, Pennsylvania.
+It enters the west side of the Allegheny River near the town of West Hickory.
+The Creek is stocked with brown and rainbow trout but also contains wild brown and brook trout near the headwaters.

-East Hickory Creek is the better known of the two branches and enters the east side of the Allegheny River near East Hickory.
+The east branch is the better-known of the two branches and enters the east side of the Allegheny River near East Hickory.
 East Hickory Creek runs through the Allegheny National Forest, Pennsylvania’s only National Forest.
 Allegheny National Forest is teaming with smaller trout streams that can hold some surprisingly large trout and is a region that is often overlooked by visiting anglers.

-A portion of East Hickory Creek is managed under Delayed Harvest Artificial Lures Only regulations that is popular with local fisherman.
+A portion of the east branch is managed under Delayed Harvest Artificial Lures Only regulations that are popular with local fishermen.

 Hickory Creek Map and Fishing Access Sites